 Best Multitool (TOOL KNIVES)?
 Leatherman vs Gerber, SOG, Victorinox, DeWalt, Mossy Oak, Ozark Trail

-BRANDS TESTED: Leatherman Skeletool, SOG PowerAccess, Leatherman Charge+, Gerber Suspension, Gerber Gear, Ganzo, Victorinox Swiss Army Knife, DeWalt, Hart, Mossy Oak, RoverTac, Stanley, Ozark Trail and Havalon.
+BRANDS TESTED: Leatherman Skeletool, SOG PowerAccess, Leatherman Charge+, Gerber Suspension, Gerber Gear, Ganzo, Victorinox Swiss Army Knife, DeWalt, Hart, Mossy Oak, RoverTac, Stanley, Ozark Trail, Havalon.
 Tested for initial knife sharpness and quality of knife steel by testing sharpness after coming into contact with aluminum.
 Phillips and slotted screwdrivers tested for quality and durability.
 Knife blade locks tested for strength.
-Tools tested for corrosion resistance.
-A “subjective” assessment on ergonomics and comfort.
+Tools tested for corrosion resistance—a “subjective” assessment of ergonomics and comfort.

-When I was growing up my favorite TV series was MacGyver.
+When I was growing up, my favorite TV series was MacGyver.
 He could do just about anything with a stick of bubble gum and his Swiss Army Knife.
-But the question is which brand is the best?
-Let’s find out.
+But the question is, which brand is the best?
+Let us find out.

-At a price of only around $5.00 the least expensive brand we’ll be testing is made by Ozark Trails.
-12-in-1 Multi-tool.
-Longnose pliers, standard pliers, wire cutters, knife, bottle opener, can opener, Phillips screwdriver, awl, file, saw, medium slotted screwdriver, and small slotted screwdriver.
+At around $5.00, the least expensive brand we’ll be testing is made by Ozark Trails—12-in-1 Multi-tool.
+Longnose pliers, standard pliers, wire cutters, knife, bottle opener, can opener, Phillips screwdriver, awl, file, saw medium slotted screwdriver, and small slotted screwdriver.
 The Ozark Trails is made in China.

 The Ozark Trails weigh 158 grams.
-To test the sharpness of the knives I’ll be using this BESS-certified sharpness tester.
+I’ll use this BESS-certified sharpness tester to test the knives’ sharpness.
 The way this test works, the sharpness tester measures the downward force required to cut through the test media.
 A double edge razor blade is between 50 and 75.
 The utility blade is between 150 and 200.
 The high-end cutter is between 250 and 375.
-Edges need maintenance around 400.
-The clips are disposable, so I’ll be using a new clip with each test.
+Edges need maintenance of around 400.
+The clips are disposable, so I’ll use a new clip with each test.
 And the very affordable Ozark Trail knife is very sharp at 175.

 At $15 is this HART brand which is sold at Walmart.
 18-in-1 capability, the HART brand is made in China.
 The HART brand weighs 238 grams.
 And the HART brand performed nearly the same as the Ozark Trail at 205.